 What does the classroom component entail?

-The classroom component consists of group and individual meetings and participation in the online course on TWEN.
+The classroom component consists of an orientaion, group and individual meetings, and participation in the online course on TWEN.
 Students must complete all reading assignments and submit periodic journal entries on topics related to the practice of law.
 Students will also use the discussion boards on TWEN to share experiences with the rest of the class.
 Students must submit weekly timesheets, a goals worksheet, and mid-term and final evaluations.